 Today, one of the most crucial topics of discussion anywhere in the globe is the environment.
-With the effects of climate change affecting everyone and threatening to end life as we know it, a lot of focus is being directed at the environment.
-However, what many do not realize is that even though the environment today may be a major issue, it has always been a matter of importance in Islam.
-You cannot be described as a complete Muslim if the environment is of no concern to you.
-Islam is truly a complete way of life.
+With the effects of climate change affecting everyone and threatening to end life as we know it.
+A lot of focus is being directed at the environment.
+However, what many do not realize is that even though the environment today may be a major issue.
+It has always been a matter of importance in Islam.

 In the Holy Qur’an, Almighty Allah (SWT) said in several places concerning how we are to relate with the environment, and here are some of the verses:

-‘And do no mischief on the earth after it has been set in order, that will be best for you if you have faith.’ – Surah Al Araf 7:85
+‘And do no mischief on the earth after it has been set in order as will be best for you if you have faith.’ – Surah Al Araf 7:85

 ‘And do good as Allah has been good to you.
 And do not seek to cause corruption in the earth.
 Allah does not love the corrupters.’ – Surah Al Qasas 28:77.

-As seen from the sections above, Islam says a lot about the environment and it is a very paramount issue in the faith.
-It is so serious that even Prophet Muhammad (SAW) taught that even during conflicts, the environment must be intact, trees must not be cut.
+As seen from the sections above, Islam says a lot about the environment.
+Moreover, it is a very paramount issue in faith.
+Moreover, it is so serious that even Prophet Muhammad (SAW) taught that even during conflicts, the environment must be intact, trees must not be cut.

 Hence, it is no surprise today at all with the efforts of Muslims in the conservation of the environment.
-Many of those who are at the forefront of the battle against climate change are Muslims.
-They are not just doing it to make the world a better place, they are also doing it to worship Allah (SWT), may our Creator ease all our affairs, aameen.
+Actually. many of those who are at the forefront of the battle against climate change are Muslims.
+And they are not just doing it to make the world a better place, they are also doing it to worship Allah (SWT), may our Creator ease all our affairs, aameen.